-However, how can we know which church to join?
-What should we be looking for when we are looking to join a fellowship?
+We’re called to belong to a church family, but how should we choose the church to join?
 What are the kinds of things we should be hoping to see and hoping not to see?
 What should draw us into a congregation and make us put roots down for the long haul?
+These are necessary questions to ask and answer as you find your way into a local church family.

 Questions to Ask When Joining a Church